librarianrafia/cv/index.md

 - Provide information literacy instruction (in classes or one-on-one) to upper-division undergraduate and graduate students in assigned departments, collaborating with faculty to enhance the learning experience of students.
 - Instruct one-off information literacy workshops (not associated with a class) for both internal staff members and the greater campus.
 Participate in emerging technologies instruction
 - Taught workshops on library resources (catalogues and databases) and bibliographic management tools

-- Emerging Technologies/ Digital Pedagogy
 - Instruct one-off information literacy workshops (not associated with a class) for both internal staff members and the greater campus.
-Participate in emerging technologies instruction
+Participate in emerging technologies instruction:
 - Taught workshops on emerging technologies internally (Library STEW) and externally (TechnoScholar).
 Created guide for Techno Scholar workshops
 - Created Copyright guide for in class instruction